 All tests should be conducted in a lake, pond, river or sea.
 Testing your transducer while out of the water can damage the transducer, the unit or both.

-Today with all of the technology available to us, we have some very valuable tools for identifying depth/sonar related issues.
+Today, with all of the technology available to us, we have some very valuable tools for identifying depth and sonar related issues.
 The handiest of those tools is a camera or cell phone.
-The other tools, if you have one of our combo products, is the Humminbird unit itself and an SD Memory card.
+The other tools, if you have one of our combo products, is the Humminbird unit itself, and an SD Memory card.